Defective and Dangerous Roads: What You Need to Know

 Usually, it is a government agency or other government entity that is responsible for the design and maintenance of the road.
 This can create a very tricky situation when someone gets hurt in a car accident due to road design or road maintenance.

 There are governmental immunity protections that limit when a government employee or agency can be sued.
 While government immunity isn’t absolute, it is often harder to make a case and win, since there are strict time limits and additional requirements that must be met.
 These types of cases can be very complicated because a public entity (government agency) is normally in charge of designing and maintaining roads.
-Certain legal limits apply to when a public entity can be held legally accountable for negligence, and there are special rules for suing a government agency.

 However, don’t let these facts discourage you.
 It is entirely possible that you can win your case.
 During a span of six years, from 2005 through 2010, SC’s Insurance Reserve Fund paid more than $30 million to resolve claims against our state’s DOT.
 Most of the claims involved alleged road defects.
 The claims include damage to vehicles, injuries, and even deaths due to accidents caused by road defects.
-An experienced South Carolina road design and defect lawyer can help you successfully hold the government responsible.
+An experienced road design and defect lawyer can help you successfully hold the government responsible.